7aitsev/ansible-tuto/step-06/README.md

 Ansible is aware of it and stops processing.
 Great!

 Mmmh, not so great in fact...
 Our virtual host has been added anyway.
-Any subsequent apache restart will complain about our config and bail out.
+Any subsequent Apache restart will complain about our config and bail out.
 So we need a way to catch failures and revert back.

 Let's do that in